-I have build my first network in our university dorm in 2003 it was a horrible ad-hoc combination of 2.4 GHz wifi uplink, switched ethernet and some weird switch/hub coax extension.
-I got it working and this setup served about 40 students well for couple years.
+I have build my first network in our university dorm in 2003 it was a horrible ad-hoc combination of 2.4 GHz WiFi uplink, switched Ethernet and weird switch/hub coax extension.
+I got it working and this setup served about 40 students well for couple of years.

 This experience sparked in me the curiosity about how data are pushed around and how the networks work in general.
 This is how networking become my passion and it stayed that way through the years up until now.